kadekilo/api_h_v1/README.md

 	INSERT INTO `user` (`id`, `name`, `username`, `password`, `roles`) VALUES (1, 'admin', 'admin', '3b3b4904477b0d47a5627249ff5f1212', 'ADMIN');

+NOTE: the configuration file with database configuration it's requested by Composer in install procedure.

 ## API Documentation

 In order to use apiDocumentation, you can: